 Why do businesses fail?
-In this article, we will explore nine causes of business failure in the agriculture industry.
+In this article, we will explore nine ways you can reduce business failure in the agriculture industry.
 Though the article focusses on agribusiness startups in Kenya, they cut across all other sectors globally.

-Leading causes of business failure in agriculture businesses.
+Best solutions for business failure for agriculture businesses.

 Most small farms have informal operations, mismanage their cash and other farm assets.
 It stems from where they venture into do it as a lifestyle or a hobby.
 Instances are growing a crop without proper market research, lack of record keeping.
 Others are running firms without observing legal, tax and guidelines like licensing.